Space Battleship Yamato: Original series

+Original film edition

 The series was condensed into a 130-minute-long movie by combining elements from a few key episodes of the first season.
 Additional animation was created for the movie (such as the scenes on Iscandar) or recycled from the series' test footage (such as the opening sequence).
 The movie, which was released in Japan on August 6, 1977, was edited down further and dubbed into English in 1978; entitled Space Cruiser Yamato or simply Space Cruiser, it was only given a limited theatrical release in Europe and Latin America, where it was called Patrulha Estelar (Star Patrol, in Brazilian Portuguese) or Astronave Intrepido (Starship Intrepid, in Spanish), though it was later released on video in most countries.

+Factions

+Earth Federation

+The Earth Federation or just Earth, is a nation which controls the entirety of planet Earth.
+It was founded in 2201, after Earth won once the Yamato returned to Earth in late August-early September 2200 (as shown in the original movie).

+History

+Before the Earth Federation, the United Nations was the main liberation force for Planet Earth during the Earth-Gamilas War, which lasted from 2191 to 2200, after the Battle of Gamilas occurred.
+It was founded in 1945 after the fall of the Japanese Empire, and lasted until 2201 when it was officially turned into the Earth Federation.

+Great Gamilas Empire

+the Great Gamilas Empire, or just Gamilas is an alien empire located mainly in the Large Magelannic Cloud alongside its twin planet, Iscandar.
+It is led by Abelt Dessler as Supreme Leader and General Krypt as Prime Minister of Gamilas.

+History

+In Season 3 of Space Battleship Yamato, it is revealed that the people of Gamilas, came from Planet Galman in which they were brought by presumably Starsha of Iscandar to its sister planet, which became the home for the Gamilas people.

+2200

+In 2200, Gamilas was at threat of falling to earth, as around 2 months earlier, at the "Battle of the Rainbow Star Cluster" General Erich Domel who was commanding the fleet that was meant to take out the Yamato, got defeated by self-destructing his ship below the Yamato.

+Battle of Gamilas

+After the Battle of the Rainbow Star Cluster, the Yamato was en route to Iscandar, but got caught in a magnetic radio jammer gas, which was beamed by the Gamilas.

 Sequels

 Farewell to Space Battleship Yamato (1978)

 The success of the Yamato movie in Japan led to the production of a second movie that would end the story.
 Also going by the name Arrivederci Yamato, Farewell to Space Battleship Yamato, set in the year 2201, shows the Yamato crew going up against the White Comet Empire, a mobile city fortress called Gatlantis, from the Andromeda Galaxy.
 A titanic space battle results in the crew going out on a suicide mission to save humanity.
 The film has been considered as a non-canonical, alternate timeline.